fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 **NB**: It is enough that your application works for most countries.
 Some countries, like <i>Sudan</i>, can be hard to support since the name of the country is part of the name of another country, <i>South Sudan</i>.
 You don't need to worry about these edge cases.

-**WARNING** create-react-app will automatically turn your project into a git-repository unless you create your application inside of an existing git repository. **Most likely you do not want each of your projects to be a separate repository**, so simply run the _rm -rf .git_ command at the root of your application.

 <h4>2.19*: Data for countries, step2</h4>

 **There is still a lot to do in this part, so don't get stuck on this exercise!**